-European Parliament;11 and the Office of the High Commissioner for Refugees.12 The Government has indicated that Malta gives full consideration to all recommendations made by the Council of Europe, the European Parliament, the Office of the High Commissioner for Refugees, human rights treaty bodies, special procedures and civil society organizations and implements those which are considered appropriate within the country's context, and particularly in view of the country's practical circumstances.
+&lt;sup>12 See United Nations High Commissioner for Refugees, "The detention of refugees and asylum-seekers recommendations made by the Council of Europe, the European Parliament, the Office of the High Commissioner for Refugees, human rights treaty bodies, special procedures and civil society organizations and implements those which are considered appropriate within the country's context, and particularly in view of the country's practical circumstances.

-65. The Government of Malta has defended its detention policy on migrants arriving irregularly in the country, stating that it is without alternative given the magnitude of the problem faced by Malta as a small archipelagic member State of the European Union.
-Malta, with over 1,300 persons per km^2 , is ranked as fifth in the world in terms of population density.
+- 65. The Government of Malta has defended its detention policy on migrants arriving irregularly in the country, stating that it is without alternative given the magnitude of the problem faced by Malta as a small archipelagic member State of the European Union.
+Malta, with over 1,300 persons per km2, is ranked as fifth in the world in terms of population density.
 Its limited financial and other resources and the lack of support from the European Union and the international community as a whole do not allow the Government to authorize entry into its territory of the some 12,000 migrants who arrived irregularly during the last six years.
-Other countries are not cooperating effectively through resettlement programmes.

-66. The Working Group expressly notes the progress that the Government has made in endeavouring to bring the immigration detention regime into conformity with international human rights standards; for example, through the decriminalization in 2002 of illegal entry into the country and the adoption of measures aimed at reducing the time required for the processing of asylum applications.
+Other countries are not cooperating effectively through resettlement programmes. - 66.
+The Working Group expressly notes the progress that the Government has made in endeavouring to bring the immigration detention regime into conformity with international human rights standards; for example, through the decriminalization in 2002 of illegal entry into the country and the adoption of measures aimed at reducing the time required for the processing of asylum applications.
 Malta can tackle the large increase of arrivals experienced since 2002 only with the help of the international community.
 This, however, does not detract from the international human rights obligations Malta has undertaken.